onflow/cadence/README.md

 - We plan to write a specification for the language in [K](http://www.kframework.org/index.php/Main_Page) and automatically derive an interpreter from it

-- Once we have received more feedack for the first iteration of the language and its implementation, we hope to specify an instruction set and implement a more efficient virtual machine
+- Once we have received more feedback for the first iteration of the language and its implementation, we hope to specify an instruction set and implement a more efficient virtual machine